Terms and Conditions

 d) we can temporarily suspend or permanently disconnect the supply without requiring your permission.

-a) costs associated with not using the correct payment card or key (these are re-direction charges that we have to pay);
+a) additional transaction costs associated with not using the correct payment card or key (these are re-direction charges that we have to pay);

 b) the replacement of a payment card or key;